elastic/harp/samples/onboarding/1-template-engine/7-alternative-delimiters.md

-Sometimes, you might want to create a more complex scenario where harp engine is used to render a `meta` template to create a template (and then use `harp` a second time to rendre the generated template to create the final data)
+Sometimes, you might want to create a more complex scenario where harp engine is used to render a `meta` template to create a template (and then use `harp` a second time to render the generated template to create the final data)

 > For example, secrets construction based on application configuration files, an
 > external list of resources, etc.